near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 - Access to multiple accounts allow dApps more freedom to improve UX as users can seamlessly switch between accounts.
 - Aligns with WalletConnect via the [Bridge Wallet Standard](./BridgeWallets.md).

-### Store key pairs of FunctionCall access keys in dApp vs. wallet
+### Storage of key pairs for FunctionCall access keys in dApp context vs. wallet context

-NEAR's unique concept of `FunctionCall` access keys makes it possible for dApps to execute transactions without having to prompt the user each time.
-This limited access means they can be shared with relatively low risk, provided gas allowance and method names are appropriately defined.

-There has been mixed views on exactly who should store these key pairs as there are trade-off to be considered with either option:

-- Storing key pairs in the wallet means users have a contextual view of which dApps have limited access to their accounts.
-However, this can be solved through improvements to the `view_access_key` endpoints to include a description and/or url that helps users make a more informed decision on whether they want to remove it.
-- Although risk is limited with `FunctionCall` access keys, storing key pairs in the dApp means a level of trust is required to ensure they're kept securely to avoid being compromised.
-- Signing transactions that match the `FunctionCall` access key stored in the dApp means we don't require connection to a wallet.
-This is particularly useful for wallets such as Ledger and WalletConnect where it isn't always available.
-The drawback to this approach is the dApp must handle much of the logic found already in the wallet such as storing key pairs and matching applicable access keys during signing.

-Although we had some technical challenges, the decision to store the key pairs in the dApp means users own them and gas-only intensive `FunctionCall` dApps work seamlessly with wallets that aren't always available.
-The expectation for `near-api-js` to become wallet-agnostic will reduce the complexity shifted onto the dApp as it can abstract away the logic required for handling the key pairs and only defer to the wallet when further permission is needed.

-A side effect to this approach (coupled with multiple accounts) means we must generate the key pairs ahead of time and pass each public key to the `signIn` method as a list of `accounts`.
-The introduction of the `connect` and `disconnect` methods allows dApps to request visibility for a subset of accounts imported in the wallet to help populate this list and sign transactions.
+- NEAR's unique concept of `FunctionCall` access keys allow for the concept of 'signing in' to a dApp using your wallet.
+'Signing In' to a dApp is accomplished by adding `FunctionCall` type access key that the dApp owns to the account that the user is logging in as.
+- Once a user has 'signed in' to a dApp, the dApp can then use the keypair that it owns to execute transactions without having to prompt the user to route and approve those transactions through their wallet.
+- `FunctionCall` access keys have a limited quota that can only be used to pay for gas fees (typically 0.25 NEAR) and can further be restricted to only be allowed to call *specific methods* on one **specific** smart contract.
+- This allows for an ideal user experience for dApps that require small gas-only transactions regularly while in use.
+Those transactions can be done without interrupting the user experience by requiring them to be approved through their wallet.
+A great example of this is evident in gaming use-cases -- take a gaming dApp where some interactions the user makes must write to the blockchain as they do common actions in the game world.
+Without the 'sign in' concept that provides the dApp with its own limited usage key, the user might be constantly interrupted by needing to approve transactions on their wallet as they perform common actions.
+If a player has their account secured with a ledger, the gameplay experience would be constantly interrupted by prompts to approve transactions on their ledger device!
+With the 'sign in' concept, the user will only intermittently need to approve transactions to re-sign-in, when the quota that they approved for gas usage during their last login has been used up.
+- Generally, it is recommended to only keep `FullAccess` keys in wallet scope and hidden from the dApp consumer. `FunctionCall` type keys should be generated and owned by the dApp, and requested to be added using the `signIn` method.
+They should **not** be 'hidden' inside the wallet in the way that `FullAccess` type keys are.

 ## Specification

-Injected wallets are browser extensions that implement the `Wallet` API (see below) on the `window` object.
-To avoid namespace collisions and easily detect when they're available, wallets will mount under their own key within `window.near` (e.g. `window.near.sender`).
+Injected wallets are typically browser extensions that implement the `Wallet` API (see below).
+References to the currently available wallets are tracked on the `window` object.
+To avoid namespace collisions and easily detect when they're available, wallets must mount under their own key of the object `window.near` (e.g. `window.near.sender`).
+**NOTE: Do not replace the entire `window.near` object with your wallet implementation, or add any objects as properties of the `window.near` object that do not conform to the Injected Wallet Standard**

 At the core of a wallet are [`signTransaction`](#signtransaction) and [`signTransactions`](#signtransactions).
 These methods, when given a [`Transaction`](https://nomicon.io/RuntimeSpec/Transactions) instance from [`near-api-js`](https://github.com/near/near-api-js), will prompt the user to sign with a key pair previously imported (with the assumption it has [`FullAccess`](https://nomicon.io/DataStructures/AccessKey) permission).